laineyOdette/rockbusterBusinessModelTransitionAnalysis/README.md

-# Rockbuster Stealth LLC - New Service Launch Analysis
+# Rockbuster Stealth LLC - Transition Business Model Analysis
-Rockbuster Stealth LLC wants to launch a new online video service.
+Rockbuster Stealth LLC wants to transition their business model to an online video service.
 To support this venture, management is looking for some data-driven answers to inform their launch strategy.

 ## Objective
 TBD